MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/use-microsoft-dynamics-365-web-services.md

 ---
-title: "Use Dynamics 365 for Customer Engagement web services (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Use Dynamics 365 for Customer Engagement web services (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "This topic introduces available web service APIs that you will use when you write programs for Dynamics 365 for Customer Engagement (online) Customer Engagement and provides basic information to understand and compare them" ms.custom: ms.date: 11/28/2017